 Determine the excitation and emission wavelengths by running scans, then simply read and record the fluorescence intensity of all samples at those values.
 The excitation and emission bandwidths are preset at 5 nm.
 The complex absorbs in the near UV, so the excitation wavelength should be about 385 nm.
 Initially, monitor the fluorescence at 500 nm in the emission branch.

-3.1 Make sure both the internal and outer cooling fans in the fluorimeter are turned on.
+3.1 On the Fluorimeter, verify that both the internal and outer cooling fans in the fluorimeter are turned on prior to powering up the xenon lamp.
 The Xenon lamp gets very hot, and requires continual cooling.

-3.2 Power up the xenon power supply, and push the Ignite button.

-3.3 Power up the fluorimeter, and wait until both monochromators have self-calibrated.

-3.4 Turn on the high voltage (HV) to the PMT detector to 400 v.
+3.2 Turn on the high voltage (HV) to the PMT detector to 400 V.

-3.5 Open both of the shutters.
+3.3 Open both of the shutters.

-3.6 Send the fluorimeter excitation to the starting wavelength of 335 nm.

-3.7 Program the Excitation to scan from 335-435 nm by pressing the following keys:

-EX, LOWER, 335, ENTER

-UPPER, 435, ENTER

-3.8 Set the “Step” for both EX and EM to 0.4.
-That will result in a scan speed of 2 nm/second.

-3.9 Since the emission wavelength is always at a higher wavelength (lower energy) than the excitation wavelength, set the emission wavelength initially to 500 nm.

-3.10 Open the LabVIEW 100nmFluorScan.vi program on the computer.
+3.4 Open the data acquisition program “100nmFluorScan” on the computer.

-3.11 Place the “Sample + 2 mL added” (2) solution into the quartz cell to use for determining the best excitation and emission wavelengths.
+3.5 Place the “Sample + 2 mL added” (2) solution into the quartz cell to use for determining the best excitation and emission wavelengths.

-3.12 To start the scan, click the “Start Trial” button on the computer program at the same time of pressing the START button on the front panel of the fluorimeter.
+3.6 With the emission wavelength initially set at 500 nm, run an excitation scan from 335-435 nm with a scan speed of 2 nm/second.

-3.13 From the resulting fluorescence plot, determine the maximum fluorescence wavelength for the excitation, and set the instrument to that EX  value.
+3.7 From the resulting fluorescence plot, determine the maximum fluorescence wavelength for the excitation, and set the instrument to that EX  value.